 The University of East-West Medicine offers a Master of Science degree program in Traditional Chinese Medicine.
-The standard time to complete the MSTCM program is 4 academic years.
+The standard time to complete the MSTCM program is 3 years (9 semesters).
 For students who take classes year-round, the degree can be completed in as few as 9 semesters.